junxit/us-congress-bills-116/metadata.md

 - 2020-06-25 — Introduced in House
 - 2020-06-25 — Introduced in House
 - 2020-06-25 — Referred to the House Committee on Oversight and Reform.
+- 2020-09-16 — Committee Consideration and Mark-up Session Held.
+- 2020-09-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-09-30 — Considered under suspension of the rules. (consideration: CR H5073-5075)
+- 2020-09-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7340.
+- 2020-09-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-30 — Mr. Connolly moved to suspend the rules and pass the bill, as amended.
+- 2020-09-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5073-5074)
+- 2020-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.